Pingnan County, Guangxi

 Pingnan (平南 (Píngnán); Bingznanz) is a county in the east of Guangxi, China.
 It is both the easternmost and northernmost county-level division of the prefecture-level city of Guigang, with a population (as of 2002) of 520,000 residing in an area of 2989 km2.

+Administrative divisions

+Pingnan County is divided into 2 subdistricts, 16 towns, 1 township and 2 ethnic townships: